vineet1992/MNIST_Prediction/README.md

 ## Steps to Reproduce

+First, ensure you are using python 3.6.
+Then, clone the repository and set up a python virtual environment (using venv).
+The full list of dependencies for the project are laid out in the requirements.txt file.
+To install these requirements use the following command:

+    pip install -r requirements.txt

-First, clone the repository and set up a virtual environment.
-Then install all dependencies using the pip command listed under the dependencies heading.
-Next, ensure you are in the project directory ("MNIST_Prediction") and follow the commands below.
+Ensure that you are the main directory of the project in order to access requirements.txt Next, ensure you are in the project directory ("MNIST_Prediction") and follow the commands below.

 The exact commands to reproduce this result are: